A baby not smiling by 6 months may signal developmental or health concerns that require timely evaluation by a pediatrician.

 A baby’s first smile lights up hearts worldwide—but when that smile doesn’t come on time, parents naturally wonder if something’s wrong.
 The key lies in understanding typical timelines while watching closely for accompanying warning signs like poor eye contact or lack of vocalization.

-Remember that many factors influence early smiling patterns—from temperament to sensory abilities—and some babies simply take longer to bloom socially without lasting effects.
+Remember that many factors influence early smiling patterns—from temperament to sensory abilities—and some babies simply take a little longer to bloom socially without lasting effects.
 Still, staying vigilant pays off by safeguarding your child’s healthy development journey from day one onward.